aeilot/github-dark-mode-safari/README.md

 ## Installation

-You can get the DMG file from the [release page](https://github.com/aeilot/github-dark-mode-safari/releases).
-Downloading from Mac APP Store is currently not available.
+You can get the ZIP file from the [release page](https://github.com/aeilot/github-dark-mode-safari/releases).
+Unarchive and place it in the `/Applications` folder.

+> Downloading from Mac APP Store is currently not available.

 ## Contributing